Almost 50% are Unaware it is Too High

 Learn more at http://www.cdc.gov/bloodpressure.

-Hypertension places stress on other organs, including the heart, kidneys and eyes, causing them to deteriorate over time as well.
+Hypertension places stress on other organs, including the heart, kidneys, and eyes, causing them to deteriorate over time.

-Often people with high blood pressure feel normal, so they may not think that they need to be concerned.
+People with high blood pressure often feel normal, so they may not think they need to be concerned.
 However, waiting until it’s too late can have dire consequences.
 Some doctors recommend everyone have a blood pressure cuff in their home.
-The anxiety of being in a doctor's office or hospital can cause blood pressure readings to be higher than when read at-home.
+The anxiety of being in a doctor’s office or hospital can cause blood pressure readings to be higher than when read at home.

 The blood pressure reading has two numbers.
-The higher one is the systolic pressure and the lower is diastolic pressure.
-Blood pressure is considered to be high if the higher number exceeds 140 or the lower number exceeds 90.
-Traditionally, "normal" is said to be 120 over 80, but this has been overemphasized.
+The higher one is the systolic pressure, and the lower is the diastolic pressure.
+Blood pressure is considered high if the higher number exceeds 140 or the lower number exceeds 90.
+Traditionally, “normal” is said to be 120 over 80, but this has been over-emphasized.
 Generally, the lower the blood pressure, the better.
-Low readings are usually found in youngsters and in older people who are in excellent physical condition.
+Researchers have found that low-pressure readings can be found in youngsters and older people in excellent physical condition.

-Active treatment of these risk factors through lifestyle modifications like smoking cessation and exercise, or medication, particularly early in life, may not only prevent stroke and heart disease but also preserve cognitive function.
+Active treatment can begin through lifestyle modifications like smoking cessation and exercise or medication, which may not only prevent stroke and heart disease but also preserve cognitive function.